 Good AML analysts have often worked in various roles inside the company.
 As a result, they are well-versed with the company's goods and services and transaction styles, including everyday customer interactions.

 Excellent communication skills

-Can interpret new compliance requirements
+Can keep up with new compliance requirements & interpret them

 Strong comprehension of the data sources